 The bill amends Section 49-2-312 of the Montana Code Annotated to prohibit discrimination based on vaccination status or possession of an immunity passport.
 It establishes that it is unlawful for individuals, governmental entities, or employers to deny services, employment, or access to public accommodations based on a person's vaccination status.
 However, the bill clarifies that this does not apply to vaccination requirements for schools and daycare facilities.
-Additionally, it allows health care facilities to inquire about employees' vaccination status for safety measures without being considered discriminatory.
+Additionally, it allows health care facilities to inquire about an employee's vaccination status for safety measures without being considered discriminatory.

 Statutes affected: